imjoy-team/ImJoy/README.md

 These computations can be performed on your computer utilising the full power of the local GPU/CPU.
 The computational backend can also be launched on remote servers including cloud servers on Amazon, Google Compute, or an institutional computing cluster.

+Previously, running Python plugins will require the installation of Plugin Engine.
+However, now we have added an experimental support for running Python plugin via the servers provided by MyBinder.org.
+So you an try for example [DeepBindScan](https://imjoy.io/#/app?plugin=oeway/ImJoy-Plugins:DeepBindScan) without any installation.

 To learn more details about ImJoy, please go to [ImJoy Docs](https://imjoy.io/docs/).